coecms/wps-era/README.md

 If you go the WRF code ported to NCI, this table is already in the WPS/metgrid directory.
 Else it is provided here, please copy it to your WPS/metgrid directory before starting.

-To generate the WRF input, edit the `namelist.wps` file as appropriate for your simulation and then run
+To generate the WRF input, edit the `namelist.wps` file provided in the wps-era/ directory as appropriate for your simulation and then run

     make WPSDIR=/path/to/WPS